jfhbrook/matanuska/README.md

 ### Prioritized Backlog

+- for/while
-- for/while/goto
+  - [x] ADR for for/while/goto
+  - [x] Add new keywords to tokens
+  - [x] Support new keywords in scanner
+  - [ ] Add new structures to citree
-  - [ ] ADR for for/while/goto
+  - [ ] Support new structures in parser
 - Logical operators
   - [x] Support through the parser
+- GOTO
 - Complete Print/Format syntax
   - Support ECMA-55?
   - Complete ADR